An audit from Oracle or SAP is inevitable; switching to third-party support won’t change your chances, but other factors can increase the risk.

 An audit is inevitable

-Many customers with Oracle and SAP have the same constant fear in the back of their mind: the fear of an audit.
+Many customers with Oracle and SAP have the same constant fear in the back of their minds: the fear of an audit.

-We often hear the belief that moving away from Oracle or SAP’s support programme, and switching to third-party support, puts you at higher risk of an audit.
+We often hear the belief that moving away from Oracle or SAP Support, and switching to third-party support, puts you at higher risk of an audit.

 However, the truth of the matter is this: